theturboturnip/harper/demo.md

 There are some cases where the the standard grammar checkers don't cut it.
-That s where Harper comes in handy.
+That;s where Harper comes in handy.

 Harper is an language checker for developers. it can detect improper capitalization and misspellled words,